Civil Aviation Authority of the Philippines: Controversies

 Effective April 1, 2010, the European Union, following the FAA's lead, banned Philippine carriers from flying to Europe.
-Asia Times reported, "EU ambassador Alistair MacDonald said: 'The commission considers that the supervisory authority is currently not able to implement and enforce the relevant safety standards, and decided therefore to ban from EU airspace all air carriers licensed in the Philippines until these deficiencies are corrected.'"
+EU ambassador Alistair MacDonald said: 'The commission considers that the supervisory authority is currently not able to implement and enforce the relevant safety standards, and decided therefore to ban from EU airspace all air carriers licensed in the Philippines until these deficiencies are corrected.'"

 On June 19, 2010, important navigation equipment at the Manila airport maintained by CAAP suffered technical problems.
 The VHF omnidirectional range (VOR) used by aircraft for navigating to and from the airport stopped working due to heavy rain and there was no available replacement.
 One had to be brought from another airport.

 On April 10, 2014, the US FAA upgraded the Philippines' rating to Category 1 from Category 2.
-On June 25, 2015, the European Union (EU) also lifted its ban on Philippine carriers from flying to Europe.
+On June 25, 2015, the EU also lifted its ban on Philippine carriers flying to Europe.